In Short

 - any logos.

-Registering a trade mark gives you exclusive rights to the use of the trade mark.
+Registering a trade mark gives you exclusive rights to use the trade mark.
 You can allow your franchisees to use your trade marks in your franchise agreement.
-Your trade marks should be recognisable and distinct from other studios’ branding to help customers remember and refer your yoga studio.
+Your trade marks should be recognisable and distinct from other studios’ branding.
+This will help customers remember and easily refer to your yoga studio.

 Choosing Locations and Lease Arrangements

 It is your responsibility to approve the locations of your yoga studios.
-Where you decide to open your yoga studios can be crucial to your success.
-The first few franchises that you set up can determine the long term success of your franchise, so it is important to get this step right.
+The location where you open your yoga studios can be crucial to your success.
+The first few franchises you set up can determine the long-term success of your franchise, so it is essential to take this step correctly.
 When researching potential locations, consider:

 - the area’s potential client base;